-On 15 December 2011, the GNSO Council passed a resolution requesting that "a new Issue Report on the current state of all rights protection mechanisms implemented for both existing and new gTLDs, including but not limited to, the UDRP and URS, should be delivered to the GNSO Council by no later than eighteen (18) months following the delegation of the first new gTLD."21 On 29 January, at the request of ICANN staff, the GNSO Council agreed to an extension of the delivery date of the requisite Preliminary Issue Report by six months22.
-This Final Issue Report is based on the October 2015 Preliminary Issue Report, updated to include relevant community comments submitted during the public comment period.
+On 15 December 2011, the GNSO Council passed a resolution requesting that "a new Issue Report on the current state of all rights protection mechanisms implemented for both existing and new gTLDs, including but not limited to, the UDRP and URS, should be delivered to the GNSO Council by no later than eighteen (18) months following the delegation of the first new gTLD."
+On 29 January, at the request of ICANN staff, the GNSO Council agreed to an extension of the delivery date of the requisite Preliminary Issue Report by six months.
+24.